UO-CS210/wildfire/docs/HOWTO.md

 - The indexes of the list of centroids will be the same as the indexes of the lists of assigned points.

-In addition we will keep a list of the graphic symbols (circles) used to represent each centroid on the map, again with the same indexes.
-We will need that so that we can move those circles around on the display as our estimates improve.
+In addition we will keep a list of the display data associated with each cluster, again with the same indexes.
+This will permit us to move elements of the visual display around as our estimates improve.

 ![Parallel array structure](img/parallel-arrays.png)

+The diagram illustrates that we will have three distinct lists with corresponding indexes.
+One of these lists will hold centroids (center points) of clusters.
+Another will hold references to their display in the `Display` structure.
+A third will hold a list of fire coordinates.
+What we think of as a "cluster" will be a row consisting of an element from each of these three distinct lists.
+For example, the
-In the illustration, we can see that the graphic symbol at index 2, the centroid coordinates at index 2, and the list of wildfire locations (taken from our list `points`) all refer to the same cluster.
+display symbol at index 2,
+the centroid coordinates at index 2, and the list of wildfire locations at index 2 (taken from our list `points`) are the components of a single cluster.

+## An initial guess

 How can we make an initial bad guess?
 Let's make it random.
 I will provide an implementation of random assignment, which you may find